+From the analyses of experimental data, it is shown that in presence of active gases, the oxide layer growth and the transferred graphite films on the steel track are enhanced by a magnetic field.
+The graphite layer possesses good adhesion to the steel surface and leads to the best reduction of wear and friction coefficient, [17, 18].
+However, when the friction test is operated in inert environment and in presence of a magnetic field, the opposed phenomenon is observed.
+The transfer of harder steel to softer graphite surface is responsible for the increase of friction and wear.
+This abnormal process is due to a magnetization of ferromagnetic steel which is known to be accompanied by reduction of plasticity and increasing the brittleness, [19].
 It is known that, during friction on metals or dielectric couples, part of the energy consumed turns into electrical energy.
 In the second part of the study, electrical phenomena induced by friction will be examined in situ.
 Hence, the appearance of the potential difference generated by lubricated friction will be studied.
 This electrical effect leads to an embrittlement of friction surfaces and also involves a greater reactivity of surfaces with the lubricant.
-Because of triboelectrification, the charged surfaces can interact with each other due to the direct electrostatic forces, [18].
+Indeed, stress corrosion cracking, and hydrogen embrittlement have been described in similar terms.
+Hence, an externally applied voltage may modify the wear behaviour of the lubricant and also, without friction, its decomposition and its reactivity on the surface; we shall try to analysis these effects in this paper, [20].
+Because of triboelectrification, the charged surfaces can interact with each other due to the direct electrostatic forces, [21].
 Since these forces are strong and effective, they contribute a major part of the adhesion force.

 By applying an electric field between the rubbing surfaces, the oxidation of the rubbing surface at anode side is enhanced, and suppressed on the cathode side surface.
 The oxide film formed on the anode surface being harder than the bulk steel, the rubbing surface at the anode side was little worn, but it at cathode side was abrasively worn considerably.
 The application of an electric field, however, is considered to promote the breakdown of EHL film formed.
-Therefore, the effect of the application of an electric condition tested, [19].
+Therefore, the effect of the application of an electric condition tested, [22].
 The influence of applying electric field on the tribological behaviour of steel in a vertical magnetic field produced by an AC or DC electric current was investigated.
-The effect of a magnetic field on both oxidation and concentrations of dislocations on the surface is presented, [20].
+The effect of a magnetic field on both oxidation and concentrations of dislocations on the surface is presented, [23].
 Experiments show that a magnetic field applied through the sliding contact leads to decrease the wear rate.

-In the present work, the effect of magnetic field on the friction coefficient displayed by sliding of steel pin against aluminium disc lubricated by paraffin oil and dispersed by different lubricants additives is investigated.
+In the present work, the effect of magnetic field on the friction coefficient displayed by sliding of steel pin against polyamide disc lubricated by paraffin oil and dispersed by different lubricants additives is investigated.